Solvency II Association | Online Training and Certification

 - Method 2 (Alternative method): Deduction and aggregation method.

-- Parent undertakings outside the Union: verification of equivalence.
+- Parent undertakings outside the Community: equivalence.

 - Data used in the calculation of technical provisions.